pyeventsourcing/eventsourcing/docs/topics/process.rst

     multiprocess = Multiprocess(system, partition_ids=partition_ids)

-Twenty-five orders are created in each partition, giving one hundred and twenty-five orders in total.
-Please note, when creating the new aggregates, the process application needs to be told which partition to use.
+Twenty-five orders are created in each of the five partitions, giving one hundred and twenty-five orders in total.
+Please note, when creating the new aggregates, the process application needs to be told which partition to use (otherwise it will use the default partition, which isn't being used in this multi-partition configuration).

 .. code:: python

     multiprocess = Multiprocess(system, partition_ids=partition_ids)

-    num_orders_per_partition = 5
+    num_orders_per_partition = 25

     if __name__ == '__main__':